Matsumotos/Implicitome-Neo4j-Database/README.md

 This database contains data from Implicitome.
 There are 28535 subjects and objects, 202571584 relationships, and 405200238 properties.
 The import takes approximately 10 minutes.

-The database is located in /home/sachi/neo4j-community-2.2.3/data/implicitome.db
+The database is located in /home/sachi/neo4j-community-2.2.3/data/implicitome.db.
+Other relevant files are located in /home/sachi/implicitome.

 ### Database Structure